-In order to ensure that all our key staff understand and are aware of the risks of modern slavery and human trafficking and can assist us in its prevention, both in our business and in our supply chain, training continues to be provided to our Management Team, Sustainability Team, Procurement Team and relevant members of the Supplier Assurance Team.
-This continuing training program includes an Introduction to Ethical training, which outlined the basics about modern slavery and examples of ethical issues within the supply chain.
-The training also detailed the priorities and key activities within the Ethical Roadmap for the Reporting Companies.
-In 2021 all new starters within Procurement teams had an onboarding session which gave an introduction to Ethical, information on the Ethical Standards Roadmap and what is expected of them.
+In order to ensure that all our key staff understand and are aware of the risks of modern slavery and human rights violations and can assist us in its prevention, both in our business and in our supply chain, training continues to be provided to our Management Team, Sustainability Team, Procurement Team, Supplier Assurance Team and other relevant colleagues.
+This continuing training programme includes an introduction to ethical compliance, which outlines the basics about modern slavery and examples of ethical issues within the supply chain.
+The training also details the priorities and key activities within the Ethical Roadmap for the Reporting Companies.

-In 2021 we developed the Introduction to Ethical Standards training into an e-learning tool which will be mandatory for new starters in the Procurement, Supplier Assurance and R&D teams.
+In 2021, we developed the Introduction to Ethical Compliance training into an e-learning tool which is mandatory for existing employees and new starters in the Procurement, Supplier Assurance and R&D Teams.
+In 2022, 424 employees from across the business completed the mandatory training.
+In 2022, all new starters within the Procurement Team had an onboarding session which gave an introduction to ethical compliance issues, information on the Ethical Compliance programme and what is expected of them.

-The Procurement, R&D and Quality teams are engaged and updated on a monthly basis by our Ethical Compliance Manager.
-These sessions are to educate, align on decisions needed and gain feedback on proposed changes.
-When key decisions are required these are taken by the Sustainability Executive Committee at least twice a year and comprises of senior leaders within the Nomad business.
+The Procurement, R&D and Quality Teams meet on a monthly basis with our Group Ethical Compliance Manager.
+These sessions are to update on progress, discuss risks or issues, align on decisions needed and highlight where escalation is required.
+The heads of the Procurement, R&D and Quality Teams also meet on a monthly basis and the Group Ethical Compliance Manager can escalate any highlighted risks or issues to this forum if required.
+When key risk are highlighted or decisions required, these are taken to the Sustainability Executive Committee.
+This forum meets at least twice a year and comprises of senior leaders within the Nomad business.